pyscaffold/pyscaffold/docs/usage.rst

 The following figure demonstrates the usage of `putup` with the new experimental interactive mode for setting up a simple project named `myproj`.
-It uses the `--cirrus` flag to add CI support (via `Cirrus CI`_), and tox_ to run automated project tasks.
+It uses the `--cirrus` flag to add CI support (via `Cirrus CI`_), and tox_ to run automated project tasks like building the `myproj` package.

 .. image:: gfx/demo.gif
     :alt: Creating a simple package with PyScaffold